enricozb/cs156b/README.md

 ## Structure

-There will be an abstract model class, `model.cc` and `model.h` that all models must inherit.
+There will be an abstract model class, `model.cpp` and `model.h` that all models must inherit.
 The `model` class will include functions `train`, `predict`, `serialize` and `deserialize` functions that must be implemented in all subclasses.

 ## Tasks & Dates
 These will change as we progress.
 Use the *mm/dd* to indicate the absolute last date to finish by.